 Epsom Salt – Epsom salt is actually not a salt.
 It’s the naturally-occurring mineral magnesium sulfate.
-Magnesium sulfate from epsom salt is easily absorbed through the skin.
-Magnesium is a mineral that delivers incredible benefits ranging from regulating the activity of hundreds of enzymes in the body and reducing inflammation, to supporting muscle and nerve function.
+Magnesium sulfate from Epsom salt is easily absorbed through the skin.
+Magnesium is a mineral that delivers incredible benefits, ranging from regulating the activity of hundreds of enzymes in the body and reducing inflammation, to supporting muscle and nerve function.
 Sulfates also have therapeutic benefits.
-They have been found to help improve the absorption of nutrients within the body, support the body’s natural ability to remove toxins and may help ease migraine headaches.
+They have been found to help improve the absorption of nutrients within the body, support the body’s natural ability to remove toxins, and may help ease migraine headaches.

 Lavender flower and essential oil (Lavandula officinalis, Lavandula angustifolia) – Lavender is a nervine, antidepressant, circulatory and immune-system stimulant, and a balancing herb for all body systems.
-It is calming and many find it helpful for emotional upset, mood swings, nervous tension and depression, tension headaches and sleep difficulties associated with PMS, and hormonal imbalance.
+It is calming and many find it helpful for emotional upset, mood swings, nervous tension and depression, tension headaches, and sleep difficulties associated with PMS, and hormonal imbalance.

 Chamomile flower (Matricaria recutita) – Chamomile is a nervine and anti-inflammatory herb for the ill-tempered, touchy, impatient, nervous kind who may also experience sensitivity to pain.
 It is often also used for neuralgia (nerve pain).

 Clary Sage Essential Oil (Salvia sclaria) – Clary Sage essential oil is an antidepressant, antispasmodic, aphrodisiac, bactericidal, digestive, emmenagogue, euphoric, nervine, sedative and uterine tonic.
 Whew!
-It has been found to be supportive of reducing menstrual cramps, depression and anxiety, boosting libido, and is said to also have estrogenic effects that may support menstrual cycle regulation.
+It has been found to be supportive of reducing menstrual cramps, decreasing depression and anxiety, boosting libido, and is said to also have estrogenic effects that may support menstrual cycle regulation.